BOHRTECHNOLOGY/public_research/Experiments/Yellow_submarine/2018_08_07_check_reproducibility/report/report.md

 The results obtained are interesting and allow us to state some new questions:
 - Which gate layers are really important for the training process
+- Does including phase yields any improvement in the training process